 Credit Card Insider is an independent, advertising supported website.
 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Editor’s Best Card Picks.
 Credit Card Insider has not reviewed all available credit card offers in the marketplace.
 Content is not provided or commissioned by any credit card issuers.
 Reasonable efforts are made to maintain accurate information, though all credit card information is presented without warranty.
 When you click on any ‘Apply Now’ button, the most up-to-date terms and conditions, rates, and fee information will be presented by the issuer.
 Credit Card Insider has partnered with CardRatings for our coverage of credit card products.
 Credit Card Insider and CardRatings may receive a commission from card issuers.
 A list of these issuers can be found on our Editorial Guidelines.

-Cardholders are protected by various laws that prevent discrimination in lending, allow you to correct errors on credit reports, require issuers to provide notice prior to changes of terms, and safeguard your rights in other ways.
+Cardholders are protected by various laws that prevent discrimination in lending, allow you to correct errors on credit reports, require issuers to provide notice prior to significant changes of terms, and safeguard your rights in other ways.

 As a consumer navigating the credit world, it is important to know your rights.
 There are several federal laws giving you certain rights when it comes to your credit and financial activity.
 Individual states may also have consumer protection laws on the books.